Rajabazar, Kolkata: History Raja Ramlochun Ray Kolkata

 There is a shrine (mazaar) of a Muslim Sufi saint in Rajabazar.
 The area spans the canal, and crosses over the bridge.
 There are 9 Mosques located at Rajabazar.
-The bazaar is famous for its jewellery (SHYAM JEWELLERS is the most prestigious Jeweller), bangles, kites, sweetmeats and mutton and beef shops.
+The bazaar is famous for its jewellery, bangles, kites, sweetmeats and mutton and beef shops.
 Rajabazaar is a major cattle and goat trading center in West Bengal called Bakrichar.
 A movie hall, "Tasveer Mahal", is also located at Rajabazar.

 Demographics

 Majority of the population of Rajabazar is Sunni Muslim, mostly Urdu-speaking, descended from immigrants from Bihar and Uttar Pradesh.
 Mostly Deobandi theology is practised here, and Bareilvi theology population also co-exists peacefully.
 There are also many shia families.
 Many Hindus also live at Rajabazaar.
 Most of the population is middle-class and lower-middle class, but many rich, educated Muslims also live here in high-rises.
 More or less there are a total of 12 mosques in the area, 9 managed by the Tablighi Jamaat (Deobandi), 2 mosques are managed by the Sunni Bareilvi sect and 1 mosque is managed by Ahle Hadees Ahle Sunnat wal jammat.